mahdieh-fakhar/mahdieh-fakhar.github.io/README.md

 ---

 Crafted with React, TypeScript, and a passion for data-driven storytelling.
-If you build something inspired by this project, let us know – we love to feature community work!
+If you build something inspired by this project, let us know so we can feature community work!